MarisaNicoleSloan/career-portfolio/enterprise-content-management/README.md

 This project was managed using Agile methodologies, ensuring a transparent and efficient development process focused on delivering value iteratively.
 Key activities included:

 * **Requirements Gathering and Alignment:** Collaborated with stakeholders to gather and document project requirements, which were formalized in detailed Product Requirements Documents (PRDs).
 These PRDs ensured clear alignment with business goals and facilitated stakeholder buy-in across engineering, content, and design teams.
-* **MVP Definition and Roadmapping:** Worked closely with the Product Owner and Chief Product Officer to scope the Minimum Viable Product (MVP) and define a prioritized feature roadmap, focusing on delivering core value early and iteratively.
+* **MVP Definition and Roadmapping:** Worked closely with the Product Owner and Chief Product Officer to scope the Minimum Viable Product (MVP) and define a prioritized feature roadmap, focusing on delivering core value early and often.
 * **Sprint Planning and Execution:** Led sprint planning sessions, facilitated story writing and backlog grooming within Jira, and managed task progress to ensure alignment with sprint timelines.
 * **Cross-Functional Collaboration:** Managed daily standups and sprint reviews with engineering, UX, and stakeholders, fostering seamless communication and shared understanding across cross-functional teams.
 Proactively managed dependencies and risks through close collaboration.
 * **Quality Assurance and Acceptance:** Defined clear acceptance criteria and QA checkpoints across multiple agile sprints to maintain high quality and ensure alignment with user needs throughout the development lifecycle.
-* **Release and Post-Launch Support:** Created comprehensive internal release documentation and tailored Content Management System (CMS) training materials for content editors to facilitate a smooth transition and adoption.
-Facilitated editor onboarding and conducted post-launch retrospectives to identify areas for continuous improvement.
+* **Release and Post-Launch Support:** Created comprehensive internal release documentation and tailored Content Management System (CMS) training materials for content editors to facilitate a smooth onboarding experience.

 ## Core Capabilities Implemented

 To address these interconnected challenges, the following core capabilities were designed and implemented:

-### 1. Automated & Centralized FAQ Management
+### 1. Automated & Centralized Content Management

 **Goal:** To streamline the management of default FAQs, ensure accuracy, and reduce administrative workload.